 Colonel Percy Ricardo Print Page

-Memorial plaque erected in St George`s Cathedral by the Officers, NCOs and men of the Commonwealth Military Forces of Western Australia in memory of Colonel Ricardo who served in the Boer War.
-Colonel Ricardo was the first Commandant of the Commonwealth Military Forces of Western Australia.
+A plaque erected by the Officers, NCOs and men of the Commonwealth Military Forces of Western Australia commemortes Colonel Percy Ricardo who served in the Boer War.
+He was the first Commandant of the Commonwealth Military Forces of Western Australia.
 Colonel Ricardo died in an accident in 1907 at the age of 52.

 The voluntary church parade of the metropolitan troops and cadets, which, was held on Sunday, was largely attended.
 The official figures supplied of those present being 40 officers and 489 men.
 The muster included representatives from No. I Squadron 18th A.L.H., No. 1 Battery A.F.A., No. 2 Company of Garrison Artillery, the 11th Australian Infantry Regiment, W.A.
 Infantry Regiment, Australian Army Medical Corps, Australian Army Service Corps, and Corps-of Signallers.
 The parade was especially called in connection with the unveiling of memorials to the late Colonel Ricardo, C.B., late Commandant of Western Australia, and the late Lieutenant A. A. Forrest, in St. George's Cathedral.